Switch to ADA Accessible Theme

 Federal Court Community Outreach Program

-The Middle District of Florida’s Bench Bar Committee has approved a pilot project in the Jacksonville Division to greatly expand the Court’s Community Outreach Program.
-The Jacksonville Chapter of the Federal Bar Association will be the project’s sponsoring organization and Suzanne Judas, who recently retired after a long and successful career with Holland & Knight, has agreed to serve as the inaugural coordinator.
+The Middle District of Florida’s Bench Bar Committee approved a project in the Jacksonville Division to greatly expand the Court’s Community Outreach Program.
+The Jacksonville Federal Court Bar Association is the project’s sponsoring organization, and Amber Rumancik is the Community Outreach Coordinator.
 The project’s goal is to foster civics education for students and adults as well as to promote a better understanding of the court system.
 There will be many opportunities for interested members to become involved.
-Suzanne may be reached at communityoutreach@jaxfedbar.org.
-We look forward to bringing you more news about this exciting project in the weeks and months to come!
+Amber may be reached at communityoutreach@jaxfedbar.org.

-The United States District Court for the Middle District of Florida has published a revised version of its Handbook on Civil Discovery Practice.
+The United States District Court for the Middle District of Florida has published a Handbook on Civil Discovery Practice.
 The Handbook captures local custom and practice and supplements the Federal Rules of Civil Procedure, the Local Rules, and existing case law.
 The Handbook is considered highly persuasive in addressing discovery issues in the Middle District of Florida.
+All civil practitioners in the Middle District of Florida should consult the Handbook in every case before the Court.

 M.D.
 Fla.
 Handbook on Civil Discovery Practice